Discover the Most Haunted Hotels in Kent

 Eastwell Manor Hotel, Boughton Lees, Ashford Kent

 Eastwell Manor is an impressive building overlooking beautiful lawns and set in quiet surroundings.
 Parts of this former manor house date back to the 16th Century.
 Richard Plantagenet has been linked to once being a resident of this Manor.
 A ghostly rider has been reported to have been seen riding towards the park house.
 Suddenly this phantom horseman veers off at the last minute and enters the nearby lake.
 It is said a white lady haunts the house itself, and allegedly she has been seen by porters on the night shift.
 This hotel is now a spa and golf hotel, so you can relax and enjoy the leisure facilities as well as take in the surroundings.
-If you would like further information or to experience this hotel, please check out availability via the link.

 Elvey Farm, Pluckley, Ashford Kent

 Elvey Farm is a medieval farmstead in a magical setting.
 The oldest part of the farm was built in 1406, with a collection of stables and outbuildings dating from the 16th century.
 Numerous ghost sightings have been reported over the years, the most prominent spirit being that of Edward Brett.
 Brett was the farmer at Elvey at the turn of the last century.
-It is rumoured he gave a penny to each of his children and 15 shillings to his wife.
-He then, whispered in his wife’s ear “I will do it”, and walked away.
+It is rumored he gave a penny to each of his children and 15 shillings to his wife.
+He then whispered in his wife’s ear “I will do it” and walked away.
 Edward proceeded to calmly make his way to the old dairy and shot himself.
 Guests and staff have often reported hearing the words “I will do it” whispered very closely to their ears.
-Other ghosts at Elvey Farm include that of a military man who has reported being seen standing on the stairs leading above the 16th-century barn.
+Other ghosts at Elvey Farm include that of a military man who has been reported standing on the stairs leading above the 16th-century barn.
 If you would like to experience the surroundings of Pluckley, which claims to be England’s most haunted village, please check out availability via the link.

 The Chequers Inn, Smarden, Ashford, Kent